 When brands are considering in-housing programmatic, the perceived benefits of internalizing the capability must be sufficiently attractive to justify the planning, investment, and staff commitment required to go forward.
-When UK brands were asked to identify the top three benefits of an in-house operation, cost efficiency, superior audience targeting, and campaign effectiveness were high on the list, which figured closely with U.S. rankings from the 2018 study.
+When French brands were asked to identify the top three benefits of an in-house operation, better audience targeting, real-time optimization, and campaign effectiveness were high on the list, which figured closely with the European average and U.S. rankings from the 2018 study.